TheSam912/JusstPlayer/README.md

-# challenge
+# JusstPlayer

-challenge jusst company
+challenge jusst technologies GmbH

 ## Getting Started

-This project is a starting point for a Flutter application.
+"Jusst Audio Player: A real-time audio playback app with metadata visualization, volume control, and system state overlays."

 A few resources to get you started if this is your first Flutter project: